AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_android.md

 By default, you do not subscribe to any user.
 To subscribe to the presence statuses of the specified users, you can call `subscribePresences`.

 Once the subscription succeeds, the `onSuccess` callback is triggered, notifying you about the current statuses of the specified users synchronously.
-When the specified users update their presence statuses, the `onPresenceUpdated` callback is triggered, notifying you about the updated statuses asynchronously.
+Whenever the specified users update their presence statuses, the `onPresenceUpdated` callback is triggered, notifying you about the updated statuses asynchronously.

 The following code sample shows how to subscribe to the presence status of one or more users: